1. POLICY

 • Ensuring that concerned employees are allowed to obtain a worksite analysis;

-• Purchasing ergonomic furniture; and
+• If necessary, purchasing ergonomic furniture; and

 • Incurring the cost for personal protective equipment recommended by Environmental Health and Safety.